For students

 Point and name

-Point to each note in the score and say its name aloud.
+Point to each note and say its name.
 Bonus points if you can say it in rhythm.
-This is one of the fastest ways to build note-reading fluency.

 #11